 We have a wealth of experience handling commercial disputes across a broad spectrum.

-We litigate high value and complex claims at all levels before the English Courts and we work with lawyers internationally to resolve cross-border disputes.
+We litigate high value and complex claims at all levels before the English Courts and regularly collaborate with lawyers internationally to resolve cross-border disputes.
 We also handle major domestic and international arbitrations (ICC, LCIA, specialist tribunals and ad hoc) and make effective use of all forms of ADR.
-As a team we have the capacity and experience to handle heavy claims and we consistently punch above our weight by achieving excellent results against significantly larger firms.
-In Chambers Europe (2016) we are described as doing “fantastic litigation work” and in the Legal 500 (2016) as providing “a City-service at non-City rates”.
+As a team we have the capacity and experience to handle heavy claims and we consistently achieve excellent results.

 Areas of work include: